Galiant/browser-test-runner/README.md

 ];
 ```

-All six tests should be run simultaneously.
-Using whatever design you like, make sure that the user interface communicates the following:
+All six tests should be run simultaneously ensuring that the user interface communicates the following:

 - Status of each test (Not Started, Running, Passed, or Failed)
 - Number of tests that have passed so far